pahihu/mumps/doc/manual.md

 lost remote LOCKs errors.

+### MUMPS environment replicas

+This requires the nanomsg library as for the remote volume sets.
+You could set upto 16 environment replicas.
+The journaling phase sends remote messages on SET and KILL commands to the specified replicas.
+If the replica is mandatory then any error got from the replica will stop the operation.
+If the replica is optional the replication errors are ignored.

+To set replicas issue the following commands:

+	SET ^$S("REPLICA",1,"TYPE")="MANDATORY"
+	SET ^$S("REPLICA",1,"CONNECTION")="tcp://192.168.1.23:2000"
+	SET ^$S("REPLICA",2,"TYPE")="OPTIONAL"
+	SET ^$S("REPLICA",2,"CONNECTION")="tcp://192.168.1.23:3000"

 ### MV1API

 You can connect to a MUMPS environment with the use of the [MV1 connect API](https://github.com/pahihu/mumps/blob/development/mv1api/mv1api.h) using the